Okay, solopreneurs and small business owners – we know you’re busy. Like, busy-busy.

 You’ve got inventory to manage, networking events to rock, and work to be done – 24/7/365.

 With everything you’ve got going on, it’s super easy for things to slip through the cracks.
-Even pretty important things – like your social media.
+Even pretty important things – like which social media topics to talk about.

 But social media can feel like a distraction from “real work.”
 The truth is that social media has never been more important to businesses – especially small businesses.

-In the same survey of marketing tactics, 51% of small business owners said they most rely on social media to grow their business – more than email marketing, display ads, and direct mail, and PR combined.
+Small business owners most rely on social media to grow their business – more than email marketing, display ads, and direct mail, and PR combined.

 The reason why social media is so popular for small business owners is simple: Social media levels the playing field.
 It gives everyone a chance to get noticed on a global scale and to compete with the “big guys” for thought leadership.
 After all, going viral has little to do with your earnings and a lot to do with your message.